NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

     //!
 Specifies camera aspect ratio defined as view space width divided by height. float cameraAspectRatio = INVALID_FLOAT;
     //!
-Specifies which value represents an invalid (un-initialized) value in the motion vectors buffer float motionVectorsInvalidValue = INVALID_FLOAT;
+Specifies which value represents an invalid (un-initialized) value in the motion vectors buffer
+    //!
+NOTE: This is only required if `cameraMotionIncluded` is set to false and SL needs to compute it. float motionVectorsInvalidValue = INVALID_FLOAT;

     //!
 Specifies if depth values are inverted (value closer to the camera is higher) or not.